alok341/AI-Powered-Smart-Research-Assistant/README.md

     ├── sidepanel.js
     └── background.js
 🔒 Privacy & Security
-Local Storage: Notes saved only in your browser
+🗂️ Local Storage Only — Notes stay in your browser

-No Data Collection: No user data sent to external servers
+❌ No Data Collection — No user data sent externally

-API Keys: Configure your own Gemini API key
+🔑 Secure API Keys — Use your personal Gemini key

-Permissions: Minimal required permissions only
+⚙️ Minimal Permissions — Only what's necessary

-🚀 Future Enhancements
+🌱 Future Enhancements
-Multiple AI provider support

-Custom prompt templates

-Research session management
+🔄 Multi-AI Provider Support

+🧩 Custom Prompt Templates

+🧠 Research Session Management

-Citation generation
+📚 Citation Generation

-Cross-browser support
+🌐 Cross-Browser Support (Edge, Firefox)

 📄 License
-MIT License - feel free to modify and distribute.
+This project is licensed under the MIT License — free to use, modify, and distribute.

 🤝 Contributing
-Fork the repository
+Fork this repository

-Create feature branch
+Create your feature branch (git checkout -b feature-name)

-Submit pull request with description
+Commit your changes (git commit -m "Add feature")

+Push to the branch (git push origin feature-name)

+Create a Pull Request 🎉

 📞 Support
-For issues and questions:

-Check troubleshooting section

-Review Chrome extension documentation
+For questions or issues:

+Review the Troubleshooting section

+Check your Chrome Developer Tools Console

-Verify backend service is running
+Ensure the backend service is running

 Happy Researching! 🎯
+Simplify your research.
+One click at a time.